LadyJo02/deep-learning-portfolio/_sources/blog/learning_rate.md

 ---

 # How Learning Rate Shapes the Journey of a Neural Network
-### Deep Learning Blog Post
+### A Deep Learning Blog Post by Joanna Reyda D. Santos

 ---

 ## Introduction

-Training a neural network involves gradually adjusting model parameters to minimize error.
+Training a neural network is similar to teaching a student.
+If the pace is too slow, learning becomes unproductive.
+If the pace is too fast, the student becomes overwhelmed.

-However, the speed at which these adjustments occur is controlled by a critical hyperparameter known as the **learning rate**.
+In deep learning, this “pace of learning” is controlled by a single but influential hyperparameter: the **learning rate**.

-Choosing the right learning rate is essential:
-- too slow, and the model learns inefficiently,
-- too fast, and the model becomes unstable.

-This blog explores the concept of learning rate through explanation and experimentation.

 ---

-## What is Learning Rate?
+# What is Learning Rate?

-During training, model weights are updated using gradient descent:
+A neural network updates its weights through gradient descent:

 \[
 \theta_{t+1} = \theta_t - \eta \cdot \nabla_\theta L(\theta_t)